artur-sannikov/homelab/roles/setup_pbs/README.md

   --auth-id backupUser@pbs
 ```

+> [!NOTE]
+> If the permissions do not update in the GUI, reboot the server.

 ### API Keys

 I am backing up the configuration of Proxmox hosts and I use API keys to do